tknv/docker-freeradius-eap-ttls/README.md

 #### Windows

 Install cert and CA by double click `pc.p12` then double click `ca.crt`.
 And goto Control Panel > All Control Panel Items > Network and Sharing Center > Manually connect or Network.
-**Network name** should be SSID (if use EAP TLS auth for wireless client). **Security type** `WPA2-Enterprise` even want to test `WPA3-Enterprise`.
-Later can change it to `WPA3-Enterprise`.
+**Network name** should be SSID (if use EAP TLS auth for wireless client). **Security type** `WPA2-Enterprise`.
+Then Next.

-At Setting tick belows;

-* Use a certificate on this computer
-* Use simple certificate selection(Recommended)
-* Verify the server's identity by validating the certificate
+At pop up.
+XXXX Wireless Network Properties.
+Choose a network authentication method: Microsoft: EAP-TTLS
+Settings > tick Enable identity privacy
-* Trusted Root Certification Authorities
+Trusted Root Certification Authorities:
-    * AWASLab  "which installed at previously as ca.crt"
-    * pc  "which installed at previously as pc.p12"
+  tick AWASLab
+Select a non-EAP method for authentication
+  Unencrypted password (PAP), but others also fine. yet not use LDAP.
+Then back to the pop up.
+Advanced settings > tick specify authentication mode:
+  User authentication > Save credentials.
+    **User account** is `tknv@awas.lab`, `symbol123`

 ### Linux